Chart Color Schemes

 Wollongbar lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Future population trends project an above median growth for regional areas nationally, with Wollongbar expected to grow by 883 persons to 2041, reflecting a total increase of 23.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+Future population trends project an above median growth for regional areas nationally, with Wollongbar expected to grow by 867 persons to 2041, reflecting a total increase of 22.2% over the 17 years.

 Frequently Asked Questions - Population